 Emma Rowena “Grandma” Gatewood She spent most of her life on farms along the Ohio River.
 One of fifteen siblings, she married and raised eleven children.
 Surprisingly, she had never hiked much.
-Then, in 1954, when she was 66, she read in the National Geographic magazine about the A.T.
-That year, she started hiking the Trail, but she didn’t get too far.
-The next year, 1955, she made it, hiking in her legendary Keds sneakers with a laundry sack over her shoulder and a shower curtain to sleep on.
+Then, she read an article in the National Geographic magazine about the A.T.
+In 1954, at age 66, she started hiking the Trail, but didn’t get too far.
+The next year she made it the whole way, hiking in her legendary Keds sneakers with a laundry sack over her shoulder and a shower curtain to sleep on.
 She became the first woman to thru-hike the A.T. by herself and in a continuous hike.
 In 1957, she did it again and later completed a third hike in sections.
 Over the span of 18 years she hiked more than 14,000 miles.
 She inspired two distinct movements in long distance hiking, women thru-hikers and the ultra-lite movement.

 David A. Richie.
 Six years after Congress adopted the National Trails System Act, he successfully sought responsibility for the neglected A.T. when he accepted a new job in the National Park Service’s northeast regional office.
 Eventually, he obtained approval for a separate A.T.
 Project Office.
 He was largely responsible for developing the “cooperative management system” used to manage the A.T. today.
 He saw the potential of the volunteer corps of the ATC, and he knew how to work the bureaucracy without ever appearing to be bureaucratic himself.
 In 1984, he led the effort to delegate to a private nonprofit organization the day to-day management of the 100,000 acre A.T.